-While kinematic motion generation easily offers real-time performance and predictability of the resulting motions, they lack realistic interactions with the environment and reactions to disturbances.
+While kinematic motion generation techniques easily offer real-time performance and predictability of the resulting motions, they lack realistic interactions with the environment and reactions to disturbances.
 Physics-based simulated characters have great potential to improve these aspects, however useful controllers remain difficult to design and to integrate in real-time applications.

-Although research on physically simulated characters have tremendously improved the creation of new and more robust motion controllers for a variety of tasks [1-3], controller design remains complex and difficult to extend to generic situations and tasks.
+Although research on physically simulated characters have tremendously improved the creation of new and more robust motion controllers for a variety of tasks [1, 2, 3], controller design remains complex and difficult to extend to generic situations and tasks.

 This paper proposes a system to enable the easy exploration, creation, and customization of real-time controllers without requiring low-level programming.
-The system enables the user to graphically create a directed acyclic graph of trajectory transformations, which can then be modified by feedback terms in order to generate reference motions that can be tracked by the physically simulated character.
+The system enables the user to graphically create a directed acyclic graph of trajectory transformations, which can then be modified by feedback terms in order to generate reference motions that can be tracked by the physically simulated character while handling disturbances.

 Tools for expanding the controllers in respect to desired parameterizations are also introduced in order to enable the creation of robust controllers suitable for running at real time frame rates.
 We demonstrate how our system can be used to design a simbicon-like walking controller, to create a parameterized jump controller, and to adapt motion capture data to new constraints.
+We then present a case study to show the steps needed to create the walking controller.